By Liza Caldwell, Cofounder, SAS for Women.

 As Beyonce Says, “Ring Off!”

 Although the legal dust has settled and you are officially “divorced,” you probably realize that your process is not quite complete.
 Things are still messy and unclear; that’s because you’ve not yet arrived at your final destination, your stabilized AFTERWARD.
 You are recovering from this life altering event, reassessing and rebuilding yourself as an independent person, and you realize you actually have limited resources.
 You have limited time, strength, mental space, and even material things.
 Often, this is the time you are looking for ways to free up your life even more, to rid yourself of unneeded baggage, to streamline.
 And so inevitably there comes this question.
-The one we ask you now:
+The one we ask you now: why are you holding on to all that stuff anyway?

 Why are you holding onto all that stuff anyway?